-Accelerating action & investment on long-term cholera prevention - global Political and Economic Analysis (PEA) validation workshop (WaterAid)
+Accelerating action & investment in long-term cholera prevention - a political and economic analysis (PEA) at global and national level (WaterAid)

-The workshop objective was to present the global PEA findings and recommendations for validation with a diverese range of global and national stakeholders, with feedback to be incorporated before final publication.
+The workshop objective was to present the global PEA evaluation for feedback on priority targets, to be incorporated before final publication.
 The presentation included:

-- Background and rationale for WaterAid's project "Advocating for global and national WASH solutions for cholera prevention and control" - A description of the PEA methodology - Key insights for overcoming challenges by reframing and repositioning cholera; establishing new actors and partnerships; and elevating cholera through top of government leadership - An interactive session in which participants' expertise was used to stress test and validate analysis of priority targets, relationships and pathways of influence; conduct power mapping; and prioritize recommendations
+- Background and rationale for WaterAid's project "Advocating for global and national WASH solutions for cholera prevention and control" - A description of the PEA methodology - Key approaches for overcoming challenges by reframing and repositioning cholera; establishing new actors and partnerships; and improving government leadership - A session in which participants' expertise was used to stress test and validate analysis, identify priority targets and pathways of influence, conduct power mapping, and prioritize recommendations

-The next steps of the evaluation will be (1) to revise the PEA report based on feedback from the workshop, (2) produce an avocacy briefing summarising the PEA findings, then (3) develop a global advocacy strategy to accelerate action and investment on sustainable WASH in PAMIs.
+The next steps of the evaluation will be (1) to revise the PEA report based on feedback from the workshop, then (2) develop an advocacy strategy to accelerate action and investment on sustainable WASH in PAMIs.